dobreandl/wrong-dependencies-example/coordCateg.md

 This wrong dependency is correctly identified by mACS.

-The codebase uses an coordinator [AppDelegate](https://github.com/dobreandl/wrong-dependencies-example/blob/master/demoWrongDependencies/demoWrongDependencies/AppDelegate.swift) which is wrongly detected by the SimpleCateg approach.
+The codebase uses an coordinator [AppDelegate](https://github.com/dobreandl/wrong-dependencies-example/blob/master/demoWrongDependencies/demoWrongDependencies/AppDelegate.swift) which is correctly detected by the CoordCateg approach.

 ## Codebase